 - You never know what you might encounter in the wild, so make sure your dog is up-to-date with vaccinations.

 - Remember that your dog is barefoot.
 If you are planning a hike, pick trails with soft-covered terrain.
 Avoid paths that are littered with sharp rocks, and bring a first-aid kit with bandages and antiseptic just in case.
 Be sure to include tweezers for tick and thorn removal and a sock in case of a paw injury.

 - Make sure your dog is wearing an identification tag with your contact information.

 - Always keep your dog on a leash.
 You don't want your dog to run off into the forest in pursuit of a squirrel—you never know what other types of wildlife he might encounter.
-A hands-free leash is a great tool for maintaining control of your dog while fully engaging in your surroundings.

 - Bring waste bags.
 Just because your dog poops in the woods and no one sees it doesn't mean that it doesn't count!